guidance-guarantee-programme/pension_guidance/content/shop_around.en.md

 # Shop around and compare providers

-You don’t have to choose a pension option, eg a guaranteed income (annuity) from your current pension provider.
+You don’t have to choose a pension option, e.g. a guaranteed income (annuity) from your current pension provider.
 You can switch your provider before taking your money.

 For example, if you want to buy an annuity, moving to another provider could give you a bigger choice and potentially a higher income.